 Once you’re ready to go make sure you put some guide ropes down, to help you plant in a straight line and to give you an idea of how much you’ve planted and where.
 It’s a good idea to draw a sketch of your planting so you can check on what’s grown and so that you can vary your crops next year, which is much better for the soil condition.

 If you’re looking for crops that will grow well and are fairly hardy, then go for courgette.
 In fact, squashes do grow fairly quickly so you might find yourself inundated with them.
 Carrots too are fairly easy to grow and just require a little bit of maintenance in terms of being thinned out once they start growing.
 If you’re looking to grow peas, you’ll need to get them in the ground before it starts getting warm as the cold weather is an essential growth trigger.
+Mushrooms are also great for your home garden.
+Many species grow all season and are easy to cultivate.
+You can try growing mushrooms with spray and grow kits without committing.
+These kits require little care and will only take up a small space on your kitchen countertop or in an indoor area with high moisture levels.

 There’s a lot to remember when it comes to growing your own plants and though most will grow without much interference knowing when to plant and what maintenance needs doing is a little taxing.
 Make sure you keep a careful note of what and where you planted and on what date, then schedule your next gardening dates on your planner to keep up.